 Few teenagers have a realistic concept of living expenses until they pay the bills themselves.
-They understand best the expenses that they, themselves, have directly affected in the past: The phone bill, in their experience, is all about the calling minutes and ring tone downloads they charged; they may not have been responsible for the monthly phone plan.
-They know the exact price of a burger and fries, but the grocery bill is a foreign concept.
+They understand best the expenses that they, themselves, have directly paid in the past: They know the exact price of a burger and fries, but the grocery bill is a foreign concept.
+The phone bill, in their experience, is all about the number of minutes they have and the amount of data they used; they may not think about how much the service costs each month.

 You can help your child develop financial skills, but it takes time, patience, and perseverance to work through the steps.

-Encourage—and teach—your child to keep financial records.
-You will need the records for tax purposes, and there will be times when your student will need proof of a payment or a receipt for some item.
+- Encourage—and teach—your child to keep financial records.
+You will need some of those records for tax purposes, and there will be times when your student will need proof of a payment or a receipt for some item.
 A week after classes begin, if he decides his advanced calculus class is too difficult and he wants to switch to an introductory math class, he will be able to return his calculus textbook only if he can find the receipt.
-Make sure your child knows that he must keep bank statements, tuition statements, receipts and warranties for all major purchases, credit card agreements, scholarship records, and loan agreements.
+Make sure your child knows that he must keep bank statements, tuition statements, receipts, and warranties for all major purchases, credit card agreements, scholarship records, and loan agreements.

 Students take finances more seriously when they know their parents are concerned about expenses.
 Setting up a budget in collaboration with your student will help them understand the true cost of college, and tracking expenses helps them see how quickly money disappears.

 To work through a simple University of Minnesota budget complete this budget activity.

 Try this online tool for estimating a student budget.